-The staff at Thomas E. Kerns includes: classroom teachers, two instructional coaches, a literacy specialists, a full-time speech pathologist and two part time speech pathologist, 3 full-time special education teachers, two full-time resource teachers and a part time resource teacher, a full-time art teacher and a 0.2 art teacher, a full-time music teacher and a 0.2 music teacher, a full-time P.E. teacher and a 0.2 P.E. teacher, one computer lab teacher, one media specialist, 3 full-time interventionists and a part time interventionist, one 0.3 challenge teacher, a full-time ESOL teacher and a part time ESOL teacher, a science lab teacher, a school counselor, a Title I social worker, a Title I Facilitator, 9 teaching assistants, one Assistant Principal, and one Principal.
+The staff at Thomas E. Kerns includes: classroom teachers, two instructional coaches, a literacy specialists, a full-time speech pathologist and one 0.6 speech pathologist, 3 full-time special education teachers, two full-time resource teachers and a 0.5 resource teacher, a full-time art teacher and a 0.2 art teacher, a full-time music teacher and a 0.2 music teacher, a full-time P.E. teacher and a 0.2 P.E. teacher, one computer lab teacher, one media specialist, a kindergarten interventionist, a third grade interventionist, one 0.3 challenge teacher, an ESOL teacher, a school counselor, a Title I social worker, a Title I Facilitator, 10 teaching assistants, one Assistant Principal, and one Principal.
 Thomas E. Kerns Elementary has four National Board Certified teachers.
 These include an art teacher, a second grade teacher, a music teacher, and a P.E. teacher.
-On average, our teachers have taught for 13.2 years.
-We have 10 teachers with less than 5 years teaching experience.
+On average, our teachers have taught for 12.7 years.
+We have 14 teachers with less than 5 years teaching experience.